mickfuzz/makecode-platformer-101/workshops/mozfest2021.md

 - Participants complete first activity all together, group help provided to find right resources and get process right
 - Participants choose their next quick start missions - (or allocate by chance) - devise a system to help participants
 - Overview of how this process can be applied using new Make Code software and hardware options
+- Process of trying at home and feeding back given to participants - links to github etc
 - Participants share back creations - Facilitators comment, praise and suggest future directions in relation to the online docs
+- Process of trying at home and feeding back given to participants - links to github etc

 ## Simple Plan Two - Dual Phaser and Make Code
 - Starting activity - play this game - what's wrong with it? - https://grid-game-template.glitch.me/